 The Prince did not offer them a seat but listened carefully—attentively—to everything John said.
 The Prince made no attempt to interrupt, even to ask a question.

-When John finished, the Prince buried his head into his cupped hands and groaned gently.
+When John had finished, the Prince buried his head into his cupped hands and groaned gently.

 ‘So it has come to this.
 No small miracles.
 She says she will impose no conditions but that is not the point.
 To give her the freedom she wants means that we must help her escape from the Château.’

 He raised his head and waved his arms in the air.
 ‘We will be depicted as having stolen her away from the Comte, who happens to be her guardian but is also my liegeman for Bearn.
 The very essence of these arrangements, and indeed of chivalry itself, is that I must also protect his interests.
 We have had these discussions before and you know I have tried to avoid this situation, I am tempted to say no.’

 ‘Sire,’ John stopped as the Prince turned to look at him.
-‘Milord …’ John realised he was in deep water.
+‘Milord …’ John realised he was about to question a prince of the realm, the Prince of the realm.
 There was no turning back.
 ‘I am only learning about these things but in the code of chivalry isn’t there something about protecting women?’

 The Earl interrupted him.
 ‘John…’